 Called to Mercy’s online learning modules can be accessed from any browser or device, allowing leaders to reach young people despite their busy schedules.
 Each module engages participants with learning activities and real-life scenarios that will grab young people’s attention, regardless of their learning style or personality type.
 And the digital platform breaks down social inhibition and welcomes deeper and more honest sharing by removing any sense of social pressure and judgment.

-The five gathered sessions are interspersed throughout the preparation process to reinforce themes, build community, and help teens put into practice the things they have been learning.
+The five gathered sessions are interspersed throughout the preparation process to reinforce themes from the Confirmation curriculum, build community, and help teens put into practice the things they have been learning.

 Session 1: Parent/Guardian and Young Person Introductory Session